Inside the World's Greatest Scavenger Hunt, Part 1

 She made this, uh, artwork as an audition piece—to showcase her creative skills, as a tryout for an elite team in some kind of national scavenger hunt.
 (She made the team.)

-I thought the tampoodle was cute and clever.
+I thought the tampoodle was cute.
 I thought it was great fun that Tia was joining some kind of scavenger hunt.

 I had no idea what kind of ride was ahead.